henryyang8/cv/index.md

 ## Project Experience

 **[Medxoom](https://medxoom.com/) Healthcare Services Optimization Study** _(Jan 2021 - May 2021)_ <br>
-- Performed recommendation of providers by studying an aggregated 361 service price and quality attributes for 3,058 providers
+- Collaborated with fintech company Medxoom to perform recommendation of healthcare providers by studying an aggregated 361 service price and quality attributes for 3,058 hospitals
 -	Utilized dimension reduction, resampling, machine learning and deep learning to cluster-then-predict healthcare price and quality with a final prediction accuracy of 77%

-**Trip Planner Web Application using Google Maps API** _(Sep 2020 - Dec 2020)_ <br>
+**[Trip Planner Web Application](https://touristapp59.herokuapp.com/) using Google Maps API** _(Sep 2020 - Dec 2020)_ <br>
 -	Constructed front-end interface with options for interactive barchart, textbox, dropdown list, export query history and options to visualize on Google Maps using html and d3.js
 -	Computed back-end algorithm to scrape data from multiple Maps API, process and feed them to scoring algorithm on each query
 -	Performed front-end and back-end integration using pyFlask